-Private school vouchers have surged to the forefront of debate about education accountability and spending.
-Nationally, media reports highlighted new research, showing voucher students in Louisiana and Indiana reversed early learning losses.
+Private school scholarships have surged to the forefront of debate about education accountability and spending.
+Nationally, media reports highlighted new research, showing scholarship students in Louisiana and Indiana reversed early learning losses.
 Such news surely stunned opponents, who had cited these programs as failures.
-In North Carolina, leaders sparred over the future of our state’s vouchers for low-income students, known as Opportunity Scholarships.
+In North Carolina, leaders sparred over the future of our state’s scholarships for low-income students, known as Opportunity Scholarships.
 Topping the list of opponents’ claims?
-Vouchers siphon money from public schools and they’re unaccountable to the public.
+Scholarships siphon money from public schools and they’re unaccountable to the public.

 Recent action from North Carolina lawmakers ought to quell these concerns.
 The 2017 Legislative Session budget fully funds expected public school growth and raises teacher pay.
 It also funds Opportunity Scholarship expansion and ensures greater Program accountability.
 The product of a majority override following a gubernatorial veto, the new budget took effect July 1.

 Test-based accountability is on its way.
-This spring independent researchers began an evaluation comparing the performance, on the same test, of North Carolina voucher students with similar public school students.
+This spring independent researchers began an evaluation comparing the performance, on the same test, of North Carolina Opportunity Scholarship students with similar public school students.
 Results are expected this fall.

 A task force, established in the budget, will study “the most effective, valid, and reliable method” of evaluating scholarship students’ learning.
 Task force members will represent the state’s diverse K-12 stakeholders, including public and private school leaders, independent researchers, private school organizations, and our own organization, Parents for Educational Freedom in North Carolina.
 Recommendations are due to the Joint Legislative Education Oversight Committee next March.